kumanidev/jekyllproject/about.md

 ---
-layout: default
+layout: about
-title: About us (new)
+title: More About Me
 description: this is the about us page
 ---
 ## About Me